 - Field education is an essential element of professional social work training.

 - At Augsburg, students are required to complete the following number of hours in their practicum/internship:

-- o BSW Junior: 240 hours

-- o BSW Senior: 240 hours
+- BSW Junior: 240 hoursBSW Senior: 240 hours

-- MSW Foundation: 420 hours
+- MSW Generalist: 420 hours

-- MSW Concentration: 500 hours
+- MSW Specialization: 500 hours

 - These are MINIMUM requirements

 - MSW students: MAX of 24 hours/week

 - BSW students: Typically work 10-12 hours/week

-- Students may not finish their internship earlier than the last two weeks of the spring semester - MSW students with Advanced Standing (BSW from an accredited program) need only the Concentration practicum.
+- Students may not finish their internship earlier than the last two weeks of the spring semester (end of April). - MSW students with Advanced Standing (BSW from an accredited program) need only the Specialist practicum.